Sequence 5: 19th-Century British & American Lit.

 close reading and analysis

-draw thematic and stylistic connections among transatlantic literatures emerging in the nineteenth century, with attention given to various facets of identity including gender, class, race, religion, sexuality, nation, artistry, and neurodiversity
+draw thematic and stylistic connections among transatlantic literatures emerging in the nineteenth century, with attention given to various facets of identity including gender, class, race, religion, sexuality, nation, artistry, and disability

 PATH 1: In-Class